Techtonica/curriculum/node-js/node-js.md

 Participants should take turns in their pairs reading through and interpreting the `app.js` file line by line.

-After reading through `app.js` in pairs, each participant should read through the file with a member of Techtonica staff.

 ### Supplemental Materials

 - Be aware of how to find [Node's API docs](https://nodejs.org/api/), and briefly familiarize yourself with its structure.
 You don't need to read it all now!